 Good question, as we discussed the opposite is also true that there are fake charities that swindle good people out of their money.
 In fact this type of fraud is also quite high, charities collect the money and then pull a disappearing act.
 They are never heard from again and the cause for which they collected is never addressed.
 So people are also look out for warning signs regarding charity scams.

 One thing that is common with charity scams is that they really don’t care where the money is coming from.
 They just want the money without concern for the source and would not definitely think about investing money in a verification solution.
 When a charity comes along with a 3rd-party Know Your Customer service it immediately tells the donor that this charity is serious about their donors and the money they are getting.
-Plus the simple fact that a charity is spending from its pocket to ensure compliance with KYC rules and for fraud prevention shows that it is there for the long haul.
+Plus the simple fact that a charity is spending from its pocket to ensure compliance with Know Your Customer rules and for fraud prevention shows that it is there for the long haul.